SeUniVr/EtherSolve/README.md

 For the full list run `gradle tasks`.

-## Dataset
+## Replication Package

-The full repication package used for the ICPC 2021 paper can be found [here](https://github.com/SeUniVr/EtherSolve_ICPC2021_ReplicationPackage).
+The material to replicate the results presented in the JSS 2023 publication can be found in the [JSS Replication Package](https://zenodo.org/record/7545056).